 Recent numbers continue to show that the number of people filing for unemployment benefits is at the lowest level since I graduated from college (four decades!)
 More jobs are being added.
 Wages, even in Indiana, are slowly creeping up.
 We watch, waiting for comments about what is “full employment” and have people quit looking?
 Seasonal fluctuations are evident.
 What can I make of all of the numbers?

-- Increasing Universal design in office buildings and other facilities.
+- Increased universal design in office buildings and other facilities.
 Employers who evaluate work space by universal design criteria rather than just ADA are sending messages to people of all abilities that they are welcome to join their workforce.

-- Transportation efforts.
+- Enhanced transportation efforts.
 Transportation to the worksite continues to be a major barrier for those with varying abilities.
 Grants from AWS Foundation have helped increase ridership with both Fort Wayne Citilink and Community Transportation Network (CTN).